-- 2. This methodology is applicable to electrification of a community achieved through the installation of renewable electricity generation systems1 (e.g. solar photovoltaic systems) that displace fossil fuel use, such as in fuel-based lighting systems, stand-alone power generators, and fossil fuel based mini-grids.
-The two categories of applicable project activities are: - Implementation of individual, renewable energy systems such as roof top solar photovoltaic systems; - (b) Installation or extension of an isolated mini-grid which distributes electricity generated only from renewable energy systems.
+- 2. This methodology is applicable to electrification of a community achieved through the installation of renewable electricity generation systems that displace fossil fuel use, such as in fuel-based lighting systems, stand-alone power generators, and fossil fuel based mini-grids.
+The two categories of applicable project activities are: - (a) Implementation of individual, renewable energy systems such as roof top solar photovoltaic systems; - (b) Installation or extension of an isolated mini-grid which distributes electricity generated only from renewable energy systems.